 The report of operations is an integral part of a department's annual report.
 It provides users with general information about the entity and its activities, operational highlights for the reporting period, future directions and other relevant information not included in the financial statements.
 It is a document akin to the directors' report, which forms a significant part of the annual reports of Corporations Act 2001 companies.
-[SD5.2 / FRD 22H]
+[SD5.2 / FRD 22]

 The report of operations complements the information presented in the financial statements by providing explanation and analysis of the department's performance, financial position and cash flow through an objective and balanced discussion and analysis.
-To that end, it should be comprehensive and, where appropriate, adopt a narrative form written in a clear style, and supported by figures and graphics that assist understanding of the matters discussed.
+To that end, it should be comprehensive, supported by figures and graphics that assist understanding of the matters discussed and, where appropriate, adopt a narrative form written in a clear style.
 The report of operations should be balanced and objective, and free from bias.
-In keeping with this requirement, clear design of the annual report may help communicate this message.

 The Model report of operations incorporates reporting requirements that are current at the time of publication.
-In addition to complying with the Model report of operations, departments should ensure their report of operations complies with all new and revised legislative pronouncements that may be issued and applicable subsequent to the publication of the Model.
+In addition to complying with the Model report of operations, departments should ensure their report of operations complies with all new and revised legislative pronouncements that may be issued and applicable after the publication of the Model.